odubno/gauss-naive-bayes/README.md

 *drawn by Oleh Dubno*

 **Posterior Probability:**
-* This is the updated belief given the new data, and the objective probability, derived from the Naive Bayes technique
+* This is the updated belief given the new data, and the objective probability, derived from the Naive Bayes technique.

 **Class Prior Probability:**
 * This is the Prior Belief; the probability of the class before updating the belief.